-Towards a more sustainable lifestyle, in my life and habitat
+Towards a more sustainable lifestyle, with personal and collective decisions

-During high school I spent an exchange year in the United States and saw Obama being elected for the president for the first time.
-I admired the free of charge leisure time possibilities and the sense of community they created, but was not so happy about the society’s double standards and dependency of cars as transport.
+In high school I spent a year in the United States as an exchange student, and saw Obama being elected as a president for the first time.
+I admired the free hobbies and the sense of community they created, but was not fond of the double standards and the society being dependent on consumerism and cars.

-During my time in University, I headed to Madagascar for an exchange year with a grant.
+During my time in university, I was awarded a grant and headed to Madagascar for an exchange year.
 I learned two new languages and made new friends at the University of Antananarivo.
 On the city streets I saw poverty and the hazards it can create on a bigger scale than ever before.

-I wrote a thesis about global citizenship.
-I interviewed Kenyan students that had been in a student exchange in the United States.
-The students had strong faith in the future and in that together we can accomplish a lot of good.
-It is however important to note that not everyone has an equal opportunity to grow up to be global citizens.
+I wrote my Master's thesis about global citizenship.
+In Nairobi I interviewed young Kenyan students who had spent a year in the United States on student exchange.
+They had strong faith in the future and believed that together we can make a lot of good happen.
+However, it's still important to note that not everyone has an equal opportunity to grow up as global citizens.